Information causality as a tool for bounding the set of quantum correlations: Introduction

 Finally, we show that the proposed method for deriving quantum Bell inequalities forges a new path in the research on physical principles.
 To this end, we introduce a modification of the information causality principle and apply our method to it.
 As a result, we obtain a quantum Bell inequality for the simplest Bell scenario that is stronger than the Uffink inequality~\cite{uffink2002quadratic}.
-Until now, it was open whether such a result was even possible.~\cite{yu2022information}.
+Until now, it was an open question whether any stronger-than-Uffink constraint can be derived from information causality~\cite{yu2022information}.